zlatkok/swos-port/docs/ida2asm.md

 - directory path for output files (it will be extracted if a file path is given)
 - path to input control file
 - path to output C++ header with exported symbols
-- output format (currently only `masm` is supported)
+- output format (currently only `masm` and `c++` are supported)
 - number of files to split output ASM files (as well as how many threads to use), maximum is 20

+Optional parameters are also accepted, they start with two dashes, and are currently only valid for C++ output:

+`--extra-memory-size=<size>` - statically allocate memory of given size

+`--disable-optimizations`

 Short help can be listed by passing `-h` or `--help` parameter.

 ## Input file

 Input file controls how the conversion to actual assembly files will be performed.
 It consists of sections which begin with `@` sign.
 Following sections are supported:
 - `@import`
 - `@export`
 - `@remove`